-Bogotá, Colombia, June 7, 2019--The Committee to Protect Journalists today condemned the Venezuelan Supreme Court's decision to order the independent news site La Patilla to pay US$5 million damages to a former vice-president as part of a civil defamation lawsuit, according to news reports.
+Bogotá, Colombia, June 7, 2019--The Committee to Protect Journalists today condemned a decision by the Venezuelan Supreme Court, which according to news reports ordered the independent news site La Patilla to pay US$5 million damages to a former vice-president as part of a civil defamation lawsuit.

 A lower court ruled in June 2017 that La Patilla caused "moral damage" to Diosdado Cabello, a former vice president and close ally of President Nicolás Maduro, and ordered it to pay damages of about US$500,000, CPJ documented at the time.
 The Supreme Court on June 4 rejected La Patilla's appeal and ordered it to pay Cabello 30 billion bolivars (US$5 million), according to reports.